bardock/UnitTestingTalk/README.md

 ## Contents

-If you want to navigate the content without running the slideshow you can go directly to the [Table of Contents](./content/table-of-contents.md)
+If you want to navigate the content without running the slideshow you can go directly to the [Agenda](./content/agenda.md)

 ## What's next?